26 June 2018

-It might not surprise you to know that the first bean bags were made of… beans!
-Though it took thousands of beans to fill one bag, that’s how these childhood staples got their names.
+You may not be surprised to know that the first bean bags were simple sacks, filled with; you guessed it, beans!
+Though it took thousands of seeds to fill one bag, that's how these childhood staples got their name

 The beanbags we know and love today no longer use organic materials.
-Ours use Virgin Bean clean polystyrene and are reinforced to avoid any messy leaks.
+Ours use Virgin polystyrene beans and are reinforced to avoid any messy leaks.

 If you've ever had a low-quality bean bag chair spring a leak in your house, you know why that's important.

 No good.
 Organic parents, earth lovers, and people tired of vacuuming are creating or fixing beanbags themselves.
 Learn what type of DIY bean bag fillers they're using below.

 You can buy quilt and pillow stuffing at craft stores, on the cheap and in large amounts.
 This cottony, spongy fabric is what is in most stuffed animals and throw pillows.